Why we can’t refund subscription fees after a new billing period has started

 We always encourage customers to cancel ahead of time if they do not wish to continue.
 You must cancel at least 24 hours before the start of the next payment period.

-Singa cannot process refunds or manage subscriptions placed through the Apple App Store.
-This is because all purchases made through the Apple App Store are processed by Apple's own system.
+Singa cannot process refunds or manage subscriptions placed through the Apple App Store or the Google Play Store.
+This is because all purchases made through the Apple App Store and Google Play Store are processed by Apple's and Google's own system.

-Why can't Singa process Apple App Store purchases?
+Why can't Singa process purchases from the Apple App Store or Google Play Store?

-Purchases and subscriptions made through the Apple App Store are managed by Apple.
+Purchases and subscriptions made through the Apple App Store and Google Play Store are managed by Apple and Google.
 This means that:

-Payments and subscriptions are processed through Apple's system
+Payments and subscriptions are processed through Apple's/Google's system

-Refunds and cancellations are the responsibility of Apple
+Refunds and cancellations are the responsibility of Apple/Google

-Singa does not have access to Apple's systems, so we cannot make changes or process refunds for these subscriptions.
+Singa does not have access to Apple's or Google's systems, so we cannot make changes or process refunds for these subscriptions.

 How do I request a refund or manage my order through Apple?